HelTecAutomation/HeltecDocs/doc/node/esp32/source/capsule_sensor_v3/index.rst

 Meshtastic
 ----------
 Capsule Sensor is based on ESP32 and LoRa, making it ideal for use in the Meshtastic project.
-Given that this device differs from traditional development boards, we have provided documentation to explain it: `Meshtastic for Capsule Sensor <meshtastic>`.
+Given that this device differs from traditional development boards, we have provided documentation to explain it: `Meshtastic for Capsule Sensor <meshtastic>`_.

 Re-Development
 --------------
 Capsule Sensor allows users to perform secondary development through WirelessBoot technology.
 For details, please refer to the `WirelessBoot User Guide <../wireless_boot/index>`_

-FAQ
+FAQ2025122
 ---
 Capsule Sensor Frequently Asked Questions<frequently_asked_questions>